 Description: If you are looking for a recession-resistant business, you need to check out Sport Clips!
 We have demonstrated that we know what it takes to make our franchisees successful and our track record proves it!
-Opportunities: Multi-unit franchises available in: CA, CT, DE, FL, GA, IA, MA, MI, MN, NH, NY, OH, OR, PA, VT.
+Opportunities: Multi-unit franchises available in: CA, CT, DE, FL, GA, ME, MA, MI, MN, NH, NY, OH, OR, PA, TX, VT, WA.
 Business Type: Franchise.
 Minimum Cash Required: $200,000.
 Financing Assistance: Yes, through a third party.
 Training Provided: Yes.
 SBA-Approved: Yes.

 Sport Clips offers a 20% discount on the initial franchise fee to qualified military veterans.